Difference Between C and Python Which One Should You Choose

 • Python programs are highly portable and run across platforms with minimal modification.

-This portability is another practical difference between C and Python.
+This portability is another practical difference of Pythin and C.

 Explore Courses - Learn More